CRBM84/news-scaper/README.md

 ## Caching
 The post titles fetched are persisted in SQLite, effectively serving as a simple cache.
 In a real-world production environment, with remote db (MySQL, MongoDB etc.), I would implement an in-memory cache to reduce latency and database load.

 The screenshot below shows a long-title api fetching from Hacker News vs using cached data.
-Time show in milliseconds.
+Time shown in milliseconds.
 ![peformance](cache-performance-example.png)
 ## Testing
   ```bash